Acclaimed Poet & Translator

 “Peter Cole is a true maker.
 His extraordinary learning is deep and personal, and his poems, like his translations, are powered by a large spiritual quest to link and light the world with words.
 He stands with amazement before great mysteries.” —Edward Hirsch

 The recipient of a 2007 MacArthur Foundation Fellowship, Peter Cole has published three books of poetry, Rift (Station Hill, 1999); Hymns & Qualms (Sheep Meadow Press, 1998); and Things on Which I've Stumbled (New Directions, 2008).
 A fourth volume, What Is Doubled: Poems 1981-1989, was published by Shearsman Books in the UK.
 “Prosodic mastery fuses with a keen moral intelligence [in Cole’s work]," wrote the American Poet.
 Other reviewers have noted the “politically charged and often dazzling” nature of the verse, as well as the “quiet, streaming power in [his] work that leads the reader back to it over and over again.”
 Cole’s vision of connectedness, his wit, and his grounded wisdom, along with his expansive sense of literature’s place in a meaningful life, render his poems at once fresh and abiding.
+His next book of poems, The Invention of Influence, will be out in spring 2014.

-Sacred Trash: The Lost and Found World of the Cairo Geniza, a nonfiction book co-authored with his wife Adina Hoffman, was published in 2011 by Schoken and tells the story of the recovery from a Cairo geniza (or repository for worn-out texts) of the most vital cache of Hebrew manuscripts ever discovered.
+Sacred Trash: The Lost and Found World of the Cairo Geniza, a nonfiction book co-authored with his wife Adina Hoffman, was published in 2011 by Schoken and tells the story of the recovery from a Cairo geniza (repository for worn-out texts) of the most vital cache of Hebrew manuscripts ever discovered.

 Cole has worked intensively on translations of Hebrew literature, with special emphasis on medieval Hebrew poetry.
 The Poetry of Kabbalah: Mystical Verse from the Jewish Tradition (Yale, 2012) was called "a dazzling treasury of verse...accompanied by fascinating, illuminating commentary rich in history, biography, and literary expertise" by Booklist.
 His prize-winning translations of the Hebrew Golden Age poets have helped to recreate for contemporary American readers the multifaceted world of medieval Spain, in which Jewish artistic and intellectual communities flourished under Islamic rule.
-His anthology The Dream of the Poem (Princeton, 2007)—recipient of the National Jewish Book Award and winner of the American Publishers Association’s award for Book of the Year—traces the arc of the entire period and reveals this remarkable poetic world in all of its richness, humor, grace, gravity, and wisdom.
+His anthology The Dream of the Poem (Princeton, 2007)—recipient of the National Jewish Book Award and winner of the American Publishers Association’s Award for Book of the Year—traces the arc of the entire period and reveals this remarkable poetic world in all of its richness, humor, grace, gravity, and wisdom.
 By far the most potent and comprehensive gathering of medieval Hebrew poems ever assembled in English, Cole’s anthology builds on what poet and translator Richard Howard has described as “the finest labor of poetic translation that I have seen in many years” and “an entire revelation: a body of lyric and didactic verse so intense, so intelligent, and so vivid that it appears to identify a whole dimension of historical consciousness previously unavailable to us.”

 Among Cole’s translations from contemporary Hebrew and Arabic poetry and fiction are also War & Love, Love & War by Aharon Shabtai (New Directions); Love & Selected Poems of Aharon Shabtai (Sheep Meadow); J’Accuse, by Aharon Shabtai (New Directions); So What: New & Selected Poems, 1971-2005 by Taha Muhammad Ali (Copper Canyon); The Collected Poems of Avraham Ben Yitzhak (Ibis); and Curriculum Vitae, by Yoel Hoffmann (New Directions).